Main Cathedral of the Russian Armed Forces: Main icon

 The central icon of the Main Church of the Russian Armed Forces is the "Holy Saviour" in the main dome.
 The Icon of the Saviour Not Made by Hands is a canonical image of the Holy Face of Jesus Christ, miraculously imprinted on a piece of material and transmitted by the Saviour himself to King Abgar V of Osroene.
 The central image is surrounded by smaller icons of the Most Holy Mother of God of Kazan, of Vladimir, of Smolensk and of Tikhvin, placed on artistic reliefs that depict significant events in the history of the Russian state.

 In the ark, which always accompanies the icon, there are eight particles of other saints important to Russia and its military: the great martyr George the Victorious, St. Andrew the First-Called, St. Nicholas the Wonderworker, St. Sergius of Radonezh, the great martyr Barbara, the apostle Peter, the great martyr Panteleimon the Healer, and also Fyodor Ushakov, the righteous commander of the Black Sea Fleet and one of the most revered saints in the fleet.

 The image of the Savior is placed in a bronze fold and weighs about 100 kg.
 The icon itself without a fold has dimensions of about 98 × 84 × 10 cm.

 Controversies

+The museum, located next to the church, was rumored to contain Adolf Hitler's peaked cap and personal clothes, which were described as trophies and relics by Russian Deputy Minister of Defense.

 In April 2020, photos were leaked showing a partially completed mosaic of Russian President Vladimir Putin, Defence Minister Sergey Shoygu and other high-ranking Russian officials, as well as Soviet dictator Joseph Stalin.
 The Russian Orthodox Church initially explained the presence of mosaics featuring Putin and Stalin according to the tradition of depicting historical events – in this case, the 2014 annexation of Crimea to Russia and the 1945 Soviet victory in the Great Patriotic War (World War II).
-However, later it was reported that the cathedral would not have any mosaics of either Putin or Stalin.
-The Russian Orthodox Church explained that this decision was made taking into account the President's own opinion.
+Later it was reported that the cathedral would not have any mosaics of either Putin or Stalin.
+The Russian Orthodox Church explained that this decision was made after taking into account the President's own opinion.

-The church, and the imagery within it, have been linked to the 'Russkiy Mir' or 'Russian World' theology which some Orthodox Christian Churches outside Russia have described as a heresy.
+The church, and the imagery within it, have been linked to the 'Russkiy mir' or 'Russian world' theology which some Orthodox Christian Churches outside Russia have described as a heresy.
 This ideology has been described in the Financial Times as "Putin’s creation of an ideology that fuses respect for Russia’s Tsarist, Orthodox past with reverence for the Soviet defeat of fascism in the Second World War.
 This is epitomised in the Main Cathedral of the Russian Armed Forces, 40 miles west of Moscow, opened in 2020."
-During the 2022 invasion of Ukraine, the church has come to be seen as a symbol of Russian militarism, with Russian operations in Ukraine being described as "holy" by Russian authorities.
+During the Russian invasion of Ukraine, the church has come to be seen as a symbol of Russian militarism, with Russian operations in Ukraine being described as "holy" by Russian authorities.